Gulshan1357/nexus-game-engine/Nexus/src/Components/README.md

 4. **ColliderType Component**
    - Informs the collision system of the collider's shape.
 Possible values: `Box`, `Circle`, and `Polygon`.
    - Always add this component along with a shape collider component.
      - **Box Collider Component**: Stores width, height, and offset for box colliders.
+Constructor initialize the local vertices based on width and height.
      - **Circle Collider Component**: Stores radius and offset for circle colliders.
      - **Polygon Collider Component**: Stores a list of vertices and offset for polygon colliders.

 5. **UI Text Component**